spanciox/emag_herogame/README.md

 Clone this repo

-Start the game by issuing next command within a terminal window
+Start the game by issuing next command within a terminal window:

 #### npm start